 With cutting edge safety features, today’s cars are safer than ever before.
 But despite these technological advancements, car accidents keep happening.

 Most of us think we’re great drivers and an accident is something that happens to the other guy.
 The reality is the average person will be in three or four car accidents during their lifetime.¹

-North Carolina has its fair share of car accidents, too, with over 251,000 reported crashes on North Carolina roadways, resulting in over 123,500 injuries.³
+North Carolina has its fair share of car accidents, too, with over 275,000 reported crashes on North Carolina roadways, with nearly 30 percent of the crashes causing injuries to drivers and passengers. .³

 What You Need to Know if You’ve Been in a North Carolina Car Accident

 After a car accident, there’s a lot to deal with.
 Property damage, medical bills, accident reports, insurance companies, and compensation for your losses will soon be all you can think about.

 Below are 10 steps to help you build a strong car insurance claim.
 In addition, we’ve provided answers to the most frequently asked questions about car accident in North Carolina.

 If you’re not seriously injured, get out of your car and begin checking for injuries while calling 911.

 The 911 dispatcher needs specific information about the location of the accident, if people have been injured, and if police, paramedics and tow trucks need to be sent.
 This is not the time to talk about who caused the crash.

 The accident location: Be specific.
 Look for street signs, highway mile markers, or even landmarks.
 Giving the dispatcher a specific location will assure that the police and paramedics can get to you quickly.

 A description of the scene: Let the 911 dispatcher know what the crash scene looks like, if there are overturned vehicles, leaking fuel or traffic problems.
 This information will be immediately relayed to emergency personnel.